bitovi/bithub/docs/API_ENDPOINTS.md

 HTTP Verb   | Endpoint         | Description
 ----------- | ---------------- | ----------------------------------------
-GET         | `/embeds`        | Responds with all entities from an embed.
+GET         | `/hubs`        | Responds with all bits from an hub.
-GET         | `/embeds/:id`    | Responds with all entities from an embed that are waiting for manual approval.
+GET         | `/hubs/:id`    | Responds with all bits from an hub that are waiting for manual approval.
-POST        | `/embeds`        | Creates a new embed.
+POST        | `/hubs`        | Creates a new hub.
-PUT         | `/embeds/:id`    | Removes the given entity from the list of approved entities for that embed.
+PUT         | `/hubs/:id`    | Removes the given bit from the list of approved bits for that hub.
-DELETE      | `/embeds/:id`    | Entirely removes the given entity from the given embed.
+DELETE      | `/hubs/:id`    | Entirely removes the given bit from the given hub.

 ### Params

 Name        | Type             | Description
 ----------- | ---------------- | ----------------------------------------
 name        | String           | -
-colorscheme | String           | Encoded color scheme, used for generating the embed code. layout      | String           | Encoded layout, used for generating the embed code.
+colorscheme | String           | Encoded color scheme, used for generating the hub code. layout      | String           | Encoded layout, used for generating the hub code.

-Embed entities
+Hub bits
 --------------

-Path: `/api/embeds/:embed_id/entities`
+Path: `/api/hubs/:hub_id/bits`

-**Used to expose entities linked to an embed to the client.**
+**Used to expose bits linked to an hub to the client.**

-It's used to show various views of data in an embed.
-It shows approved and waitlisted entities and allows manipulation of those entities (manually approving or hiding content, or entirely removing them).
+It's used to show various views of data in an hub.
+It shows approved and waitlisted bits and allows manipulation of those bits (manually approving or hiding content, or entirely removing them).

 ### Routes

 HTTP Verb   | Endpoint                                    | Description
 ----------- | ------------------------------------------- | ----------------------------------------
-GET         | `/embeds/:embed_id/entities`                | Responds with all entities from an embed GET         | `/embeds/:embed_id/entities/approved`       | Responds with all approved entities from an embed GET         | `/embeds/:embed_id/entities/waitlisted`     | Responds with all entities from an embed that are waiting for manual approval
-GET         | `/embeds/:embed_id/entities/:id`            | Responds with details of the given entity.
+GET         | `/hubs/:hub_id/bits`                | Responds with all bits from an hub GET         | `/hubs/:hub_id/bits/approved`       | Responds with all approved bits from an hub GET         | `/hubs/:hub_id/bits/waitlisted`     | Responds with all bits from an hub that are waiting for manual approval GET         | `/hubs/:hub_id/bits/:id`            | Responds with details of the given bit.
-PUT         | `/embeds/:embed_id/entities/:id/aprove`     | Adds the given entity to the list of approved entities for that embed.
+PUT         | `/hubs/:hub_id/bits/:id/aprove`     | Adds the given bit to the list of approved bits for that hub.
-PUT         | `/embeds/:embed_id/entities/:id/disaprove`  | Removes the given entity from the list of approved entities for that embed.
+PUT         | `/hubs/:hub_id/bits/:id/disaprove`  | Removes the given bit from the list of approved bits for that hub.
-DELETE      | `/embeds/:embed_id/entities/:id`            | Entirely removes the given entity from the given embed.
+DELETE      | `/hubs/:hub_id/bits/:id`            | Entirely removes the given bit from the given hub.

-Embed filters
+Hub filters
 -------------

-Path: `/api/embeds/:embed_id/filters`
+Path: `/api/hubs/:hub_id/filters`

 **Used to definine moderation rules for incoming data.**

-Only one blocking and one moderating filter can be defined for each embed.
+Only one blocking and one moderating filter can be defined for each hub.

-The blocking filter prevents saving the incoming data, and the moderating filter automatically approves an entity if it satisfies the appropriate conditions.
+The blocking filter prevents saving the incoming data, and the moderating filter automatically approves an bit if it satisfies the appropriate conditions.

 Filters consist of queries which can be combined.
 A filter